-Whether you’re staying in a posh resort or camping off the shores of the lake, you’ll definitely have a relaxing time on Lake Garda!
+Whether you’re staying in a posh resort or glamping (for which there are many opportunities) off the shores of the lake, you’ll definitely have a relaxing time on Lake Garda!

 - Desenzano del Garda is the largest village on the shores of Lake Garda.
 Come for the plethora of brand name and boutique shopping but stay for the fine dining and nightlife!